-Fighting for the rights of those injured or killed in South Florida distracted driving accidents
+Fort Lauderdale law firm fighting for the rights of those injured in South Florida distracted driving accidents

 Distracted driving is quickly becoming a safety crisis on our roads and highways.
 Our national love affair with our phones has even landed Florida the dubious second-worst ranking on EverDrive’s Safe Driving Report for distracted driving.
 Of course, distracted driving is not a new phenomenon, but with more forms of distraction and more cars on the road today, safety behind the wheel is more critical than ever.
 In 2016, nearly 50,000 car accidents were attributed to distracted driving—that’s more than five crashes every hour.
 They accounted for 3,500 injuries and 233 fatalities.
 Distracted driving kills.

 If you’re in a car accident with a distracted driver, you have rights.
 After a serious accident, you may be left with staggering medical bills and be unable to work.
 Who will help you pay your bills or recoup your lost wages?
 At Yeboah Law Group, we believe you shouldn’t have to worry about these details.
 You should be able to focus on healing.
 Our aggressive Fort Lauderdale distracted driving lawyers are experienced in working on these types of personal injury cases and want to help you get the compensation you deserve.